Sam Anno

-Sam Scott Anno (born January 26, 1965) is a former American football linebacker, and currently a defensive assistant coach for the San Diego Strike Force of the Indoor Football League.
+Sam Scott Anno (born January 26, 1965) is an American former professional football linebacker, and currently a defensive assistant coach for the San Diego Strike Force of the Indoor Football League (IFL).

-High school career
+Early life

 Anno prepped at Saint Monica Catholic High School and then at Santa Monica High School in Southern California where he was recruited to play college football at USC.
 During his tenure at Santa Monica High, actors Charlie Sheen and Dean Cain, also alumni of Santa Monica High School, were teammates and good friends of Sam Anno.

 He was also teammates in high school with fellow Santa Monica High standout USC linebacker Keith Davis and Arizona State standout safety Darren Willis and free safety Junior Thurman who eventually (along with Anno) transferred to USC after playing football at West Los Angeles College.
 He starred as a player on the 1982 California Interscholastic Federation championship football team.

 College career

 Anno played linebacker during college in 1987 alongside Jack Del Rio; the two would be reunited years later in the NFL where Anno and Del Rio played for the Minnesota Vikings.
 Anno played for Ted Tollner, who ironically, was dismissed in 1986 from Southern Cal despite a winning record.
 Anno holds the All-time tackle record at USC for a single game with 23 tackles against Illinois in 1986.
 He also obtained his master's degree from USC in Athletic Administration.